code-saturne/code_saturne/docs/doxygen/user_guide/user_defined_functions.md

 ---------------------------------------------

 The following functions are called before the resolution stage, and before even the mesh is read.
-As a consequence, acess to mesh elements and counts, and any field or other array value defined on the mesh, is not available in these functions (though some settings may involve setting pointers to
+As a consequence, access to mesh elements and counts, and any field or other array value defined on the mesh, is not available in these functions (though some settings may involve setting pointers to